kuro8bit/Image-Processing/README.en.md

 ---------------------------------------

 Codes made for image processing.
-All codes were made without using openCV ready made functions.
+All codes were made without using openCV already made functions.

 Libraries and programming language used:
 - [Python 3](https://www.python.org)